Woolworth (Europe)

 Woolworth GmbH is a German discount retailer.
 It was founded in 1927 as the German division of the American F. W. Woolworth Company.
 In 1998, a management buyout separated it to become its own company.
 It is currently headquartered in Unna.

 It also trades in Austria, Czechia, Poland, and Slovakia.
-The retailer owns the rights to the "Woolworth" and "Woolworths" names throughout Europe (including the United Kingdom), and has stated it is seeking pan-European expansion.
+The retailer owns the rights to the "Woolworth" and "Woolworths" names throughout Europe (including the United Kingdom and Ireland), and has stated it is seeking pan-European expansion.

 History

 In 1927, F. W. Woolworth Co.
 GmbH was founded with its first store in Bremen.
 It was a subsidiary of the F. W. Woolworth Company, based in the United States.
 When it was still part of the original parent company, corporate documents referred to the division as Retail Company of Germany, Inc.

 In 1968, the company opened German headquarters in Frankfurt.

 The German subsidiary separated from its American parent company in 1998, through a management buyout, and the company was officially renamed to "DWW Deutsche Woolworth GmbH & Co.
 OHG".

 In 2005, the brand opened its 330th store in Germany.

 In October 2007, the British investment and consulting company Argyll Partners along with the US financial investor Cerberus Capital Management bought the company.

 On 11 April 2009, the Woolworth GmbH board of directors voted to declare insolvency as the chain was squeezed between discounters and more specialist retailers.
 23 branches were taken over by the NKD store chain.
 By the end of August the Federal Cartel Office approved the acquisition of 71 Woolworth stores by the Schlecker retail chain.
 In September Woolworth started operating as 162 store chain down from 310.
 During the insolvency the Austrian branches were separated from the German chain in October and bought by bluO an Austrian financial investor, 9 of the 12 stores were later rebranded to Adler and the others closed.

 In May 2010, Woolworth was sold to HH Holding, a subsidiary of the Tengelmann Group (which owns KiK and OBI), and by 1 July the headquarters had moved from Frankfurt to Unna.
 By the end of 2011, the store number had risen to over 200.